FlipsideCrypto/fly-pr-review-apps/README.md

 | `path`     | Path to run the `flyctl` commands from.
 Useful if you have an existing `fly.toml` in a subdirectory.                                                                                                     |
 | `postgres` | Optional name of an existing Postgres cluster to `flyctl postgres attach` to.                                                                                                                            |
 | `update`   | Whether or not to update this Fly app when the PR is updated.
 Default `true`.                                                                                                                            |
+| `config`   | Optional path to a custom Fly toml config.
+Config path should be relative to `path` parameter, if specified.

 ## Required Secrets